onzfonz/comp227/src/content/3/en/part3a.md

 The HTTP GET request should be **safe**:

-> *In particular, the convention has been established that the GET and HEAD methods SHOULD NOT have the significance of taking an action other than retrieval.
+> *In particular, the convention has been established that the **GET** and **HEAD** methods **SHOULD NOT have the significance of taking an action other than retrieval**.
   These methods ought to be considered "safe".*

-Safety means that the executing request must not cause any *side effects* on the server.
+Safety means that the executing request must not cause any **side effects** on the server.
-By side effects, we mean that the state of the database must not change as a result of the request, and the response must only return data that already exists on the server.
+By side effects, we mean that the state of the *database must not change* as a result of the request, and the *response must only return data that already exists* on the server.

-Nothing can ever guarantee that a GET request is *safe*, this is just a recommendation that is defined in the HTTP standard.
+Nothing can ever guarantee that a *`GET`* request is *safe*, this is just a recommendation that is defined in the HTTP standard.
-By adhering to RESTful principles in our API, GET requests are always used in a way that they are *safe*.
+By adhering to RESTful principles in our API, *`GET`* requests are always used in a way that they are *safe*.

 The HTTP standard also defines the request type [HEAD](https://www.rfc-editor.org/rfc/rfc9110.html#name-head), which ought to be safe.